molstar/molstar/docs/v6-architecture.md

 Do not enable `erasableSyntaxOnly`.
 Both library and app builds compile TypeScript, so existing namespaces, enums, parameter properties, and other compiler-supported syntax can remain.
 Refactor individual constructs only where module boundaries, composition, or ESM compatibility require it.
 There is no blanket namespace/enum conversion or syntax-driven CIF schema regeneration phase.

 Keep hot `const enum`s under the existing `isolatedModules` constraints.
 If a necessary refactor changes their use or emit, inspect the generated code and benchmark the affected parse/render paths.
 Do not assume that replacing enum uses with object properties or module constants preserves performance.

+Do not require `isolatedDeclarations` or a broad annotation migration in v6.
+Preserve existing inferred API precision, including parameter/schema keys, literal unions, overloads, and factory constructor types.
+Consider fast types for v7 using the [audit](v6-fasttypes.md#3-measured-blast-radius); do not redesign public contracts solely to satisfy JSR fast types in this release.

 ### 5.4 Convert runtime CommonJS assumptions